BimmerGestalt/AAIdrive/README.md

 ![Phone App List](https://hufman.github.io/AndroidAutoIdrive/images/screenshot-phoneapps.jpg)

 After all the apps are connected, a bunch of new entries will show up in the car's Connected menu.
-Besides the official Calendar and Connected apps (and the Spotify app if running over Bluetooth), there should be a new Audioplayer icon and a book icon with no label.
-This book icon is the Notifications app.
+Besides the official Calendar and Connected apps, there should be a new Audioplayer icon and a book icon with no label.
+This book icon is the Notifications app, if enabled.

 ![Music App List](https://hufman.github.io/AndroidAutoIdrive/images/screenshot-medialist.jpg)